syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Install-using-the-Offline-Installer.md

 ---
 layout: post
-title: Installation using Offline Installer | Syncfusion
+title: Installation using Offline installer | Syncfusion
 description: Learn here all about the steps involved in the Installation process for Syncfusion Flutter products using Offline Installer.
 platform: flutter
 control: Installation and Deployment